mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 nothing # hide
 ```

-Now we can calculate the active powers using the following function:
+Now calculate the active powers using the following function:
 ```@example dcopfpower
 power!(analysis)
 nothing # hide
 ```

-Finally, to display the active power injections and from-bus active power flows, we can use the following code:
+Finally, to display the active power injections and from-bus active power flows, use the following code:
 ```@repl dcopfpower
 print(system.bus.label, analysis.power.injection.active)
 print(system.branch.label, analysis.power.from.active)
 ```

 !!! note "Info"
-    To better understand the powers associated with buses and branches that are calculated by the [`power!`](@ref power!(::DcPowerFlow)) function, we suggest referring to the tutorials on [DC Optimal Power Flow](@ref DCOptimalPowerAnalysisTutorials).
+    To better understand the powers associated with buses and branches that are calculated by the [`power!`](@ref power!(::DcPowerFlow)) function, see the tutorials on [DC Optimal Power Flow](@ref DCOptimalPowerAnalysisTutorials).

 ---

 ##### Print Results in the REPL
-Users can utilize any of the print functions outlined in the [Print Power System Data](@ref PrintPowerSystemDataAPI) or [Print Power System Summary](@ref PrintPowerSystemSummaryAPI).
+Users can use any of the print functions outlined in the [Print Power System Data](@ref PrintPowerSystemDataAPI) or [Print Power System Summary](@ref PrintPowerSystemSummaryAPI).
 For example, to create bus data with the desired units, users can use the following function:
 ```@example dcopfpower
 @voltage(pu, deg)
 @power(MW, MVAr)